 Design practise, and more specifically, interface design practise has come a long way before it appeared in the way we see them presented nowadays - yet this is not the peak of the whole interface evolution.
 As our mobile user experience design bravely suggests, an interface of the future will include all of the best iOS and Android design patterns and philosophies, mixing them all in one, flawless experience.
 While we hear around the slogan of the future - “apps for all screens”, it means that the future applications are bound to become similar; are bound to look the same on all the platforms worldwide.

 Here they are, the most loyal best practices in UX design we would feel safe to recommend when touching the subject of graphic mobile design.
 The information given above mostly covers the UI/UX designer’s insights; nonetheless, with mobile website creation it may also appear handful, bearing some resemblance to the point.
 The smart-era is here, awaiting for you and your design to hop in - so maybe it would be a great time to stop holding your horses?

-Don’t miss out on our design stream articles: 5 Things That Will Ultimately Kill Your Usable Design and 5 Top Safe Fonts For a Designer.
+Don’t miss out on our design stream articles: 5 Things That Will Ultimately Kill Your Usable Design and Top 5 Safe Fonts For A Designer.